Skip to Content

 Two green tomatoes still on the vine.

-Use green heirloom tomatoes if you like slightly softer pickles that are a little more nuanced in flavor.
+Use green heirloom varieties if you like pickles that are more nuanced in flavor.
 Just make sure and pick them while they are still firm so you don’t get mushy pickles.

 The great thing about quick pickling green tomatoes is that it really doesn’t matter much what type of tomato you use.